 Question about Kenmore 24032\24036 Top Load Washer

-If you have questions, or need additional assistance, please let me know.
-I hope this helps you.
+If you have questions, or if the diagnosis is incorrect, please let me know.
+I hope you find this information helpful.

 Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.